-Located along the western bank of Hanzhou’s Qianjiang River, this complex features a 348-key Marriott hotel, as well as a 51-unit serviced apartment tower.
+Located along the western bank of Hangzhou’s Qianjiang River, this complex features a 348-key Marriott hotel, as well as a 51-unit serviced apartment tower.
 A four-level podium connecting the angular twin towers provides house banqueting, meeting, dining, fitness and spa facilities.

 The epicenter for the project, the main hotel lobby, is a multistory space under the south tower.
 The all-day dining restaurant, lobby lounge, specialty restaurant and hotel bar are located along the eastern perimeter of the building—on levels one and two—to ensure that views of the river and gardens are maximized, while the grand ballroom, junior ballroom and meeting facilities are stacked vertically along the western façade.